judsonlmoore/judsonlmoore.com/_posts/peace-corps/2012-09-17-new-city-new-work-new-address.markdown

 ---
 title:			Moving To Bishkek - New City.
 New Work.
 New Address.
 categories:		['peace corps']
+tags:
+  - bishkek
+  - kloop
+  - kyrgyzstan
+  - peace corps
-tags:			bishkek, kloop, kyrgyzstan, peace corps, site change
+  - site change
 excerpt:		I am moving To Bishkek, Kyrgyzstan to continue to the next step of my Peace Corps Service.
 Get all of my new details and learn about my new project here.
 image:			/assets/images/2012/09/Bishkek_WhiteHouse.jpeg
 ---